-How to Pick a Massage Therapy Program near Swifton AR
+How to Pick a Massage Therapist School near Valley Springs AR

 What is a Massage Therapist?

 As mentioned in the introduction, massage therapy is a holistic form of healthcare that helps people feel and function better.
 The massage therapist manipulates skin, muscles and tissue to reduce stress and relieve tension and pain in their patients.
-Swedish, or Classic Massage, is the type of massage that most people think of when discussing massage therapy, and most massage therapy schools near Swifton AR teach it as their primary form of massage.
+Swedish, or Classic Massage, is the type of massage that most people think of when discussing massage therapy, and most massage therapy schools near Valley Springs AR teach it as their primary form of massage.
 However, there are many other types of massage that programs may or may not include within their course of instruction.
 Following are just a few examples.

 - Neuromuscular Therapy Massage